MemaroX/PyCompilerDesign/README.md

 ## Key Features

--   **Full Compiler Pipeline:** Implement and experiment with every phase of a modern compiler:
+-   **End-to-End Compiler Pipeline:** Implement and experiment with every phase of a modern compiler, from source code to target code:
     -   **Lexical Analysis:** A robust C++-oriented lexer that generates tokens and a symbol table.
     -   **Parsing:** A parser that constructs an Abstract Syntax Tree (AST) from the token stream.
     -   **Semantic Analysis:** A semantic analyzer that traverses the AST to find errors like undeclared variables.
     -   **Intermediate Code Generation:** An IR generator that produces Three-Address Code (TAC).
     -   **Code Optimization:** An optimizer that applies techniques like constant folding and copy propagation to the IR.
+    -   **Code Generation:** A code generator that translates the optimized IR into a simple, human-readable assembly language.
 -   **Comprehensive FSA Toolkit:** A complete suite of tools for working with Finite State Automata.
     -   **DFA & NFA Implementation:** Core classes for Deterministic and Nondeterministic Finite Automata.
     -   **Regex to NFA/DFA Conversion:** Seamlessly convert regular expressions into their equivalent automata.